alkafpathan/delta-demo/README.md

 # delta-demo
-this is a delta demo repository
+this is a delta demo repository.